 - Airport shuttle (surcharge) – 1.5 hours from the international airport

-- Breakfast and dinner included in room rates
+- Breakfast and dinner are included in the room rates

 - Children welcome

 - Vegetarians are catered for but remind the staff.